vuegems/vue-my-toasts/README.md

 - `padding`: The padding of the box handling the toasts list (as CSS attribute)
 - `position`: The position of the toast list, can be: `bottom-right`, `bottom-left`, `top-right`, `top-left`, `top-middle`, `bottom-middle`

-Note that you can add as many parameters you want, they will be passed to the toast component.
+Note that you can add as many parameters you want, they will be passed as props to your toast component.

-## Usage
+## 👨‍💻 Usage

 vue-my-toasts come with a simple API that you can use from anywhere in your codebase.